 4. Relate Mass to Inertia: Remember that mass is a direct measure of inertia.
 The more massive an object, the more force is required to change its motion.
 This explains why it's easier to push a shopping cart when it's empty compared to when it's full of groceries.

 5. Experiment and Explore: Conduct simple experiments to demonstrate Newton's First Law.
-For example, place a coin on top of a playing card on top of a glass.
+Take this: place a coin on top of a playing card on top of a glass.
 Quickly flick the card horizontally.
 The coin will drop straight into the glass due to its inertia.
 The sudden removal of the card leaves the coin with no horizontal force, so it continues to remain at rest in the horizontal direction.

 6. Visualize Scenarios: Use diagrams and mental models to visualize the forces and motion involved in different situations.
 This can help you better understand how inertia is affecting the object's behavior.
 Imagine a hockey puck sliding across the ice.
 It continues to move in a straight line at a constant speed until it's acted upon by a force, such as friction or a collision with another object.